 Then took those grumbly glasses – and tucked them out of sight!

 - I can grumble at refereeing another squabble or I can be glad I get to shape these Littles into Bigs who might impact, brighten and bless this world.

-- I can grumble at the rowdy voices, or I can be glad those same voices are in my life to murmur sweetness and make me giggle.
+- I can grumble at the rowdy voices, or I can be glad those same voices are in my life and also murmur sweetness and make me giggle.

-- I can grumble about my husband calling (again) when I’m trying to make lunches or unload the groceries, or I can be glad that I’m the woman my husband wants to share his day with.
+- I can grumble about my husband calling (again) when I’m trying to unload the groceries, or I can be glad that I’m the woman my husband wants to share his day with.

 - I can grumble at the shoes in the middle of the mudroom floor, or I can be glad those shoes made their way home again.